-The AFL-CIO runs web-based training sessions that can be joined remotely as long as you have access to a computer and a phone.
-Our training calendar is updated regularly and covers the following (click on a topic to view upcoming trainings):
+The AFL-CIO runs virtual training sessions to provide our State Federation, Area Labor Federation and CLC leaders, Union Affiliate leaders and members and all labor activists the opportunity to increase their skills and knowledge.
+Our training calendar is updated regularly and covers the following topics (click on a topic to learn more and to view upcoming trainings):

 Action Network E-Activist Tools